 There are a variety of reasons that a reduction-in-force might take place, including program reduction, suspension, or termination; and declaration of a state of financial emergency.
 This section explains the process as well as the rights of faculty.
-The program unit list in Attachment A has been recently updated and will be annually from now on.
+The program unit list in Attachment A is updated annually.